astral-sh/ruff-vscode/README.md

 }
 ```

 If you'd like to configure Ruff with more customized settings,
-you can use `ruff.args` in `settings.json` while picking the right [rules](https://docs.astral.sh/ruff/rules/)
+you can use `ruff.lint.args` in `settings.json` while picking the right [rules](https://docs.astral.sh/ruff/rules/)
 and [args](https://docs.astral.sh/ruff/configuration/#command-line-interface):

 ```json